 How I got into food and fitness and men’s vitality

-Contrary to popular opinion, you can still thrive and even recover much of your youthfulness in your 40s, 50s, 60s, and even later!
+Contrary to popular opinion, you can recover much of your youthfulness and thrive in your 40s, 50s, 60s, and even later!

 I am living proof, as are so many men my age and older.
-I am currently 64 and living some of the best years of my life.
+I am currently 66 and living some of the best years of my life.
 After falling apart at 50, I needed to find a way to recover, and I did through the generosity and wisdom of others.
-It’s not difficult once you know a few very basic guidelines that anyone can follow.
+It wasn’t difficult once I learned a few very basic guidelines that anyone can follow.

 Inspiring men with this knowledge is my way of giving back to those of you who are facing your own mid-life challenges.
 I will share with you everything I know and continue to learn every day in my quest to make this a better world by helping men rediscover their vitality through newfound hope, strength and the joy that comes from confidently living your best life yet!